nuxt/website-v2/content/tw/index.md

 ::section-content-item
 ---
 title: '部署'
-description: 'Extend and automate your workflow by using deployments for your favorite tools.'
+description: 'Extend and automate your workflow by using deployments for your favorite tools. '
 image: '/img/home/explore/gem-explore-1.svg'
 to: '/deployments'
 hoverClass: 'hover:bg-sky-surface'